San0740396762/San0740396762/README.md

 ICT TRAINER -INTERNET PROGRAMMING;TRADE PROJECTS AND STRUCTURED PROGRAMMING

 Author
-No Retreat, No Surrender* – A book for dreamers, leaders, and overcomers
+No Retreat, No Surrender– A book for dreamers, leaders, and overcomers

  My Mission
 I create AI solutions that empower underserved communities in health, agriculture, and education.